 The increased support among tobacco users was especially telling, says Marc Braverman, lead author on the study and a professor and Extension Specialist in the College of Public Health and Human Sciences.

 “These policies hinder tobacco users from engaging in that practice, and yet, almost half of them think the university should be smoke-free,” he says.
 “They are putting the health of the community over their own immediate convenience with regard to tobacco use.”

 Arguments for smoke-free spaces center on the effects of smoke on other people, so it’s easier to make the case for smoke-free policies than for banning smokeless forms of tobacco, Marc says.

 “But the fact that tobacco-free policies are gaining support is an indication that tobacco is becoming less acceptable overall.
 It’s just not standard any more,” he says.
 “There seems to be increasing acceptance of the view that universities can take steps to protect the health of their communities through comprehensive tobacco-free policies.”

-Other co-authors on the study are graduate students Kyle Sporrer and Briana Rockler.
+Other co-authors on the study are graduate students Phineous Sporrer and Briana Rockler.